megaease/easeprobe/README.md

 - **SLA Live Report**.
 You can query the SLA Live Report

-  The EaseProbe would listen on `0.0.0.0:8181` port by default.
+  The EaseProbe would listen on the `0.0.0.0:8181` port by default.
 And you can access the Live SLA report by the following URL:

   - HTML: `http://localhost:8181/`
   - JSON: `http://localhost:8181/api/v1/sla`

 - **SLA Data Persistence**.
-The SLA data will be persisted on disk.
+Save the SLA stastics data on the disk.

   The SLA data would be persisted in `$CWD/data/data.yaml` by default.
 If you want to configure the path, you can do it in the `settings` section.

-  Every time when EaseProbe starts, it would be loaded, and EaseProbe would remove the probe data that are not configured.
+  Whenever EaseProbe starts,  load the data if found, and remove the prober that are not in configuration if the configuration changes.

   > **Note**:
   >
-  > **The prober's name is unique ID, so if you have two probers with the same name, the data would be stored together.
-The behavior is unknown.**
+  > **The prober's name is a unique ID, so if multiple probes with the same name, the data would conflict, and the behavior is unknown.**

   ```YAML
   settings: